The versioning scheme

 The usage of the python language bindings for preCICE is very similar to the C++ API.
 Therefore, please refer to our section on coupling your code for getting started.
 Some important differences:

-• We try to follow PEP8 with respect to function and class names.
-Meaning: write_block_scalar_data, not writeBlockScalarData, since this is a function call.
+is the main access point to the preCICE API. - We try to follow PEP8 with respect to function and class names.
+Meaning:

-• Refer to the python version of the tutorial for the elastic tube in 1D and the corresponding source code for a complete example of how pyprecice can be used to couple your code.
+entries should be used. - Refer to the python version of the tutorial for the elastic tube in 1D and the corresponding source code for a complete example of how pyprecice can be used to couple your code.

 More details & troubleshooting